By Spike, Regular Contributor

 It is now January 2020, Patches has been buffed and Pirates have been buffed.
 Updated ares of the guide have been noted.

 At any rate, this is the first in what is going to be a series of short articles on how to play each hero in Hearthstone Battlegrounds.
 You, the readers, are the ones that voted on who’d be first, so… Patches time!

 As you can see, his Hero Power is one that forces you into a Pirate-based comp.
 You could technically not go Pirates, but then his Hero Power isn’t helping you out much.
-As of 7/17/20, Patches is 16th on the HSReplay Battlegrounds Hero tier list, in Tier 3, with a 36% pick rate and a 4.54 average placement.
-So, he isn’t terrible, but he isn’t spectacular either.
-For a point of reference, anything better than a 4.5 average placement is considered Tier 2 or higher, so a little over that isn’t that bad.
+As of January 6th, 2021, Patches is 12th on the HSReplay Battlegrounds Hero tier list, in Tier 3 (with the likes of Rakanishu, Lord Jaraxxus, Maeiv Shadowsong and Millificent Manastorm- essentially, decent Heroes that aren’t superstars) , with a 45.3% pick rate and a 4.53 average placement (wow, his average placement has only changed by .01 since July 2020, when I wrote this article originally.
+He got buffed, but the meta is also much faster and more powerful than he is, so it makes sense).
+So, he isn’t amazing, but he isn’t bad at all.
+For a point of reference, anything better than a 4.5 average placement is considered Tier 2 or higher, so a little worse than that isn’t bad.

 At any rate, Patches has a decent Hero Power.
 It could probably cost 3 and still be balanced, but it isn’t terrible.
 You need to go for a Pirate comp to take advantage of it, both because every time you buy a pirate it gets cheaper and because, well, Pirates are generally best in a Pirate comp.
 Shocking, I know.